bamrhein/wedding_wobsite/README.md

 The overall implementation is pretty straightforward and simple.
 I'm sure a *real* frontend dev could do much better.
 Please do!
 I hate frontend!

+The backend is very _non_-retro.
+It's NodeJS and MongoDB.
+Potentially overkill, but it's easy, and anything is better than PHP. :B